shlomi-afergan/KMean/README.md

     - (b) file name (.txt or .csv): The path to the Input file, it will contain N data points for all above goals except Jacobi, in case the goal is Jacobi the input is a symmetric matrix, the file extension is .txt or .csv.

 2. Outputting the following:
-• Case of ’Jacobi’: The first line will be the eigenvalues, second line onward will be the corresponding eigenvectors (printed as columns).
+    * Case of ’Jacobi’: The first line will be the eigenvalues, second line onward will be the corresponding eigenvectors (printed as columns).
-• Else: output the required matrix separated by a comma, such that each row is in a line of its own.
+    * Else: output the required matrix separated by a comma, such that each row is in a line of its own.

-(a) goal (enum): Can get the following values:
-* i. wam: Calculate
-* ii. ddg: